microsoft/TypeScript-wiki/Contributing-to-TypeScript.md

 Issues that are not bugs or suggestions will be labelled appropriately (`Question`, `By Design`, `External`) and closed.
 Please use [Stack Overflow](http://stackoverflow.com/questions/tagged/typescript) for TypeScript questions.

 ### Language and Tone

-In order to keep the conversation clear and transparent in the issues sections, limit discussion to English and keep things on topic with the issue. **Your tone should be courteous and professional at all times.**
+In order to keep the conversation clear and transparent, limit discussion to English and keep things on topic with the issue.
+Be considerate to others and try to be courteous and professional at all times.

 ### Documentation

 For any new features, please:
 * Add a link to the Roadmap: https://github.com/Microsoft/TypeScript/wiki/Roadmap
 * Add a blurb to what's new page: https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript
 * Add a section to the Handbook, if big enough: https://github.com/Microsoft/TypeScript-Handbook
 * For breaking changes:
  * Add a breaking change notice: https://github.com/Microsoft/TypeScript/wiki/Breaking-Changes
  * or to the API breaking changes pages: https://github.com/Microsoft/TypeScript/wiki/API-Breaking-Changes